KubaPro010/rpitx2/README.md

 sudo reboot
 ```
 # Update
-you wanna update? sure, just run `./compile.sh` if you have a error type in `chmod +x ./compile.sh` and there you go it will update and compile!
+you wanna update? sure, just run `./compile.sh` if you have a error, type in `chmod +x ./compile.sh` and there you go it will update and compile!

 # Hardware
 ![bpf](/doc/bpf-warning.png)
-**note: you *probably* don't need it, i've been transmitting since summer 2023 without it, and no one knocked at my door, but your country laws can be stricter**
+**note: you *probably* don't need it, i've been transmitting since summer 2023 without it, and no one knocked at my door, but your country laws can be stricter and if you live where a lot of people do**

 | Raspberry Model      | Status  |
 | ---------------------|:-------:|